 I know he is ready.
 The subtle signs have been hard to ignore; play dates without me in attendance, his first sleepover, and time spent with slightly older neighborhood children.
 He is growing in all the right ways, and it is a joy to witness.
 Still I can’t help but feel that while he outgrows his size 4T pants and his preschool, part of him is outgrowing mommy too.

-Ultimately, I know this is part of the natural cycle of parenthood, and in time elementary school will feel familiar and comfortable to me as well as my son.
+Ultimately, I know this is part of the natural cycle of parenthood, starting kindergarten.
+And in time elementary school will feel familiar and comfortable to me as well as my son.

 Letting go is hard, but I’m trying to focus on maintaining a close bond between us.
 Now more than ever I realize how imperative it is that we stay attached and in touch with each other, so that his love for family and his inherent goodness will remain no matter what influences he encounters on his commencing journey.